JanneMattila/powerplatform-demo/README.md

 - Select a solution from dropdown (e.g., "ABC -> 1.
 App A") for manual deployment
 - Auto-detects solution from PR changes when triggered by pull request
 - Reads and displays the application's `.md` configuration file
-- Optionally triggers dependent application deployments
+- Optionally triggers sequential deployment of the next application in the group
 - Uses the branch/tag selected in GitHub Actions UI

 **Manual Usage:**
 1. Go to Actions → "Deploy Solution Group"
 2. Click "Run workflow"
-3. Select the solution to deploy (e.g., "ABC -> 1.
-App A")
+3. Select the solution to deploy (e.g., "Library -> 1.
+LibraryTables")
-4. Check "Trigger dependent workflows?" to enable cascading
+4. Check "Trigger dependent workflows?" to enable sequential deployment
 5. Click "Run workflow"

 **Automatic Usage:**